biswachy33/Restaurant-management-Project/README.md

 # Restaurant-management-Project
-All the database table information are on Tables all the extra admin dashboard information are on admin folder
+All the database table information are on Tables.
+And, all the extra admin dashboard features are on admin folder